LGBTQ Youth are 120% More Likely to Experience Homelessness.

 Physical and Mental Health of LGBTQ Homeless Youth vs Non-LGBTQ Homeless Youth

-People often think that, because they don’t work at a shelter or service provider, they don’t have a role to play in the effort to end LGBT youth homelessness.
+People often think that, because they don’t work at a shelter or service provider, they don’t have a role to play in the effort to end LGBTQ youth homelessness.
 The reality is: Everyone can make a difference!
-LGBT youth experiencing homelessness interact with more than just the folks working at shelters.
-They also go to coffee shops and libraries, ride public transportation, use the Internet… To put it simply: They live life!
-We all share the same world.
+LGBTQ youth experiencing homelessness interact with more than just the folks working at shelters.
+They also go to coffee shops and libraries, ride public transportation, go to school, use social media… To put it simply: They live life!
+We all share the same world – and we all could do a better job at making that world a better place for young people.